 ***Many times, climbing roses will not bloom well the first year after purchasing them because they are young plants with new wood.
 Usually by the second year climbers will bloom much better.

 Lastly, are tree roses.
 I used an “Iceberg” tree rose for my rose pruning video.
 Depending upon the type of tree rose you have…Hybrid tea, grandiflora, floribunda or miniature, simply follow the above instructions.
+Do find out at Owens Bros Tree Service blog as to what needs to be done for proper care.
 Just treat the top of the trunk as your soil line when doing your pruning.
 As an example, prune your hybrid tea rose back to 8 to 12 inches from the top of the trunk, not the soil level.